loganguerry/predicting-manufacturing-failures/README.md

 ## Predicting Product Failure within Warranty Period for Hunter-Douglas
-This repository is primarily focused on data cleansing, preprossecing and model building for predicting product failures at Hunter-Douglas.
-Below can be found:
+This repository is a collection of scripts that explore predictive modelings for product failure for Hunter Douglas, Inc.

-  * R script for data cleansing (done)
+Due to the confidential nature of the implicit data, there will be no data shared in this repo - only scripts for preprocessing, and modeling without variable names included.
+This repo, and the contained scripts should be taken as examples of scripting capabilities only, as the results from the contained scripts will be withheld for confidentiality reasons.

-  * R script for preprossesing (working)
+#### Complete
-  * R script for various predictive models
+  * R script for data cleansing

-    * LGBM through SciKit.Learn - Python (working)
+#### Working
-    * Gradient Boosted Tree Classifier - R (working)
+  * LGBM through SciKit.Learn - Python
-    * NNet - R (working)
+  * Gradient Boosted Tree Classifier - R

-Please hold personal copies of iterations outside of comits.
+  * NNet - R